Christian Davies: Dragoon

-Sutleress
+Sutler

 Once she was well enough, Cavanagh, now back to being called Mrs Welsh, was formally discharged from the Scots Greys.
-As part of her discharge, the officers of the Scots Greys paid for a new wardrobe for Mrs Welsh.
+As part of her discharge, the officers of the Scots Greys paid for a new wardrobe for her.
 Some sources have reported that she fought openly as a woman; however, this is unlikely.
 She was, apparently, carried on strength as a wife and a sutler.
 After the Battle of Ramillies, there is no evidence that she continued to serve as a dragoon.
-She was allowed to remain with the army as an official wife on strength with the 1st Foot as a sutleress.
+She was allowed to remain with the army as an official wife on strength with the 1st Foot as a sutler.

 Although accounts list her as being a faithful wife, her husband's reputation is the opposite.
 Even after being reunited with his wife, Richard Welsh continued to see other women.
 When Cavanagh discovered one of his mistresses was still following the regiment, Cavanagh attacked the woman, cutting off her nose.
 However, at the Battle of Malplaquet, her husband died.
 Cavanagh spent much of the day after the battle searching for her husband's body, turning over as many as two hundred bodies before finding him so that she could bury him.

 After the death of her husband, she became involved with a Captain Ross of the Scots Greys.
 Forever afterwards, she was known in the regiment as "Mother Ross".
-She never married Captain Ross, instead marrying another dragoon of the Scots Greys, Hugh Jones, three months after the Battle of Malplaquet.
-Jones would die at the Siege of Saint-Venant in 1710.
+She did not marry Ross, instead marrying another dragoon of the Scots Greys, Hugh Jones, three months after the Battle of Malplaquet.
+Jones died at the Siege of Saint-Venant in 1710.

 Return from the continent

-In 1712, as the War of Spanish Succession was winding down, Cavanagh returned home with the troops.
+In 1712, as the War of the Spanish Succession was winding down, Cavanagh returned home with the troops.
 Because of her extraordinary tale, she was presented at court to Queen Anne.
 Queen Anne granted her a bounty of £50 and a shilling a day for the rest of her life as a pension.

 Finally returning to Dublin in 1713, she married for the third and final time.
 Her third husband, like the rest, was a soldier.
 His name was Davies.

-She lived in Dublin for some years, opening a new pub but her years in the army had left her and her husband unsuited to settled life.
-For many years, they moved about England and Ireland, making a living through a variety of jobs as well as her celebrity status among the military.
+She lived in Dublin for some years, opening a new pub, but her years in the army had left her and her husband unsuited to settled life.
+For many years, they moved about England and Ireland, making a living through a variety of jobs, as well as her celebrity status among the military.
 Eventually, she was admitted to the Royal Hospital Chelsea as one of its pensioners.

 Mrs Davies was buried, at her request, with full military honours with other military pensioners at the Royal Hospital Chelsea.